 Tell them what type of content they might miss out on if they don’t like your Facebook, follow your Instagram, and connect on Twitter.
 If your product/service solves a problem, share helpful content to solve other problems your customers might have.
 They don’t even have to be related to your business but be something relevant to your target market.

-Don’t be afraid to use humor, but don’t jump on an internet bandwagon just to be along for the ride.
+Don’t be afraid to use humor or snark in your content marketing, but don’t jump on an internet bandwagon just to be along for the ride.
 Know what your target market enjoys and follow that type of humor.

 Engage and listen to your followers on social media.
 Take the first step.
 It’s easy for a business to put up a post asking what people think but rarely gets meaningful results.
 If you know a specific follower is a customer, ask them how they like the product.
 Be friendly and personable.

 Finally, if somebody mentions your brand or product online, you need to be talking to them.
 If it’s negative, you can help soothe the problem.
 When somebody is praising you, get in touch and thank them.
 It shows you are paying attention and you care what they think.

 Thanking Them For What They Do